factcast/factcast/factcast-site/documentation/content/intro_02_design.md

 | Follow | The 80% usecase for consumers.
 Here the Consumer does catch-up with Facts from the past and (after that) receives future Facts **as they are published**. |

 Obviously all these subscription types rely on streaming transport which is implemented (at the time of writing) by REST-SSE or GRPC.

+## Read (fetchById)

+There are situation, where either the bandwidth is limited between consumer and FactCast, and there are either many consumers interested in the same Fact, or consumers repeatedly receiving the same Fact (Catchup-Subscriptions for example).

+What could help here, is not actually pushing Facts to the client, but **just 'ids' (or URLs)** to identify Facts and provide a way to fetch the Facts by that 'id'.
+This way, we can make use of HTTP-Proxies, 'local' caches etc, depending on the protocol used.